 Chances are good that you’ve heard of serotonin.
-It is a neurotransmitter in the brain that has been linked to mood.
-Fluoxetine (Prozac) and its antidepressant chemical cousins (citalopram or Celexa, escitalopram or Lexapro, paroxetine or Paxil and sertraline or Zoloft) are known as SSRIs (selective serotonin reuptake inhibitors).
+Scientists have linked this neurotransmitter in the brain to mood.
+Fluoxetine (Prozac) and its antidepressant chemical cousins (citalopram or Celexa, escitalopram or Lexapro, paroxetine or Paxil and sertraline or Zoloft) may act as SSRIs (selective serotonin reuptake inhibitors).
+[See questions about this activity here.]
 Serotonin plays a crucial role throughout the body.
 It is mostly located in specialized cells in the digestive tract.
 Serotonin is also found in blood cells called platelets.
 Certain drug combinations can trigger a scary serotonin syndrome.
 Doctors and pharmacists may not warn about this interaction.
-Even using an online drug interaction checker could be fruitless, as this reader discovered when searching a cough remedy interaction.
+We have heard from a few readers about a cough remedy interaction that can be frightening.

 Fluoxetine Plus Dextromethorphan = Cough Remedy Interaction!

 Most people do not ask the pharmacist if an OTC remedy will interact with their prescription medicine.
 This reader actually checked but came up empty.